 Directive 1994/63/EC (Stage I Petrol Vapour Recovery) aims at preventing VOC emissions during petrol storage at terminals and its subsequent distribution to service stations.
 The Directive contains measures terminals should employ to reduce evaporative losses from storage tanks, such as floating roofs and reflective coatings.
 It also requires, when petrol is loaded on tankers and transported to service stations, the recovery of vapours and their return to the tanker or terminal.

-In October 2014 Commission Directive 2014/99/EU adapted Directive 2009/126/EC to technical progress with regard to the use of Standard EN 16321-2:2013 to measure the petrol vapour capture efficiency.
+Directive 2009/126/EC (Stage II Petrol Vapour Recovery) ensures the recovery of petrol vapour that would otherwise be emitted to the air during vehicles refuelling at service stations.
+Commission Directive 2014/99/EU subsequently adapted this Directive to technical progress with regard to the use of Standard EN 16321-2:2013 to measure petrol vapour capture efficiency.

 In addition some of the activities involved in petrol storage & distribution, such as refineries are covered by the Industrial Emission Directive.

 In 2017, the Commission completed a REFIT evaluation of both Directives.
 This concluded that Directive 1994/63/EC has led to about a 59% reduction in annual VOC emissions from the activities it covers.
 This corresponds to about 2% of the VOC emission reductions achieved since 1995.
 The current emissions of the activities controlled by this Directive represent around 0.1% of total EU-28 man-made VOC emissions.